There is a crisis in our community, and we need to talk about it.

 Once your agreement is complete and your license fee is received, you’ll receive:

-• A digital or DVD copy of Silent War for your event
+- A digital copy of Silent War for your event

-• Official digital marketing assets (poster, film description, and credits)
+- Official digital marketing assets (poster, press kit, film stills, and a screening flier template)

-• License Fee: A non-refundable fee determined by the size and type of your organization or event.
+- License Fee: A non-refundable fee based on the mode of your event (virtual or in-person).

 Ready to Bring Silent War to Your Campus or Community?
 To request a screening license or learn more about hosting requirements, please use the form below.